dart-lab/manual/docs/support-and-accessibility.md

 **Report and support**

 [Repport + Support](https://reportandsupport.ed.ac.uk/) offers a place to report incidents of sexual violence, harassment, domestic abuse, and stalking.
 Access via VPN from off campus networks is recommended, and both anonymous and named reports are accepted.
-Reporting here does not automatically trigger a complaint or conduct investigation, but these options will be discussed when appropriate.
+Reporting here does not automatically trigger a complaint or conduct investigation, but these options will be discussed if appropriate.

 **Worried about someone?**